-The 2018 Living Planet Report is the twelfth edition of WWF's flagship publication.
-The biennial report, produced in collaboration with the Zoological Society of London, uses the global LPI as a measure of the health of 16,704 populations of 4,005 species.
+The 2020 Living Planet Report is the thirteenth edition of WWF's flagship publication.
+The biennial report, produced in collaboration with the Zoological Society of London, uses the global LPI as a measure of the health of 16,704 populations representing 4,005 vertebrate species.
 Download the full report here and access the data behind the global LPI below.

-The main statistic from the report is the global LPI which shows a 60% decline between 1970 and 2014 (Figure 1).
-This means that, on average, animal populations are well under half the size they were in 1970.
+The main statistic from the report is the global LPI which shows an average 60% decline between 1970 and 2014 (Figure 1).
+This means that, on average, animal populations are, on average, less than half the size they were in 1970.

 Figure 1: The global LPI shows a 60% (range: -50% to -67%) decline between 1970 and 2014.
 The white line shows the index values and the shaded areas represent the 95% confidence intervals surrounding the trend.
 WWF/ZSL (2018)